Epie language

-Epie (or Epie-Atissa) is a language spoken in Nigeria by the Epie-Atissa people.
+Epie (or Epie–Atịsa) is part of Delta Edoid languages spoken in Nigeria by the Epie–Atissa people.

 Phonology

 The language has a partially reduced system, compared to proto-Edoid, of eight vowels; these form two harmonic sets, /i e a o u/ and /i ɛ a ɔ ʊ/.

 Epie has only one clearly phonemic nasal stop, /m/; [n] alternates with [l], depending on whether the following vowel is oral or nasal.
 (The other approximants, /j ɣ w/, are also nasalized in this position: see Edo language for a similar situation.)
 The inventory is: